 Every bit of space in your home, vertical and horizontal, is important to your cats as they relate to their environment first and foremost, to feel a sense of security within their micro territories.
 When you have a multi-cat home your feline family displays almost the full spectrum of cat personalities; from the shy to the dominant, assertive, playful, docile, ground/bush dweller or high flyer.
 When all cats feel comfortable and confident within their environment, and each cat can own some space, the bully cat loses interest in picking on the lower ranking cat.
 His environment enrichment needs are met so no need to pick on Timid Teddy.
 Besides, he cannot guard several kingdoms at the same time!

 3. Interactive toys for their amusement

 When you don’t have the time, there are some great electronic interactive toys for all cats’ play styles.
-A word of caution though, I would always follow up the game with letting the cat catch something tactile.
-Biting and gnawing at a toy, whether it’s a catnip-filled toy mouse or toy bird, actually feels like prey.
-The red laser light doesn’t and may make a cat feel a little cheated and frustrated.
+One of the kitties’ favorites is the Frolicat Flik, best enjoyed by the cat who is a master pouncer!
+Another is the Bolt laser toy (which cat doesn’t like chasing the red dot?)
+A word of caution though, I would always follow up this game with letting the cat catch something tactile.
+Biting and gnawing at a toy, whether it’s a catnip-filled kicker toy or toy bird, actually feels like prey.
+The red laser light, while great for getting them off the couch so to speak, never actually gets ‘caught’ and may make a cat feel a little cheated and frustrated.
 There’s a lot of weight to the saying “the cat that caught the canary” because for a cat, after a good hunt, feels very pleased and satisfied with himself.
-Indulge him.
+Indulge his instincts!